Zero Depreciation Car Insurance

 - Vehicle Used for Purposes Other Than Intended: Damages sustained by your private vehicle when used for commercial purposes are also not covered under zero depreciation car insurance.

-Below is a table stating the basic differences between zero depreciation add-on and a basic comprehensive car insurance policy:
+While comprehensive car insurance is a standard policy, zero depreciation is an optional add-on that you can purchase with your comprehensive plan to receive 100% compensation for repairs.
+Here is a table stating the basic differences between zero depreciation add-on and a comprehensive car insurance policy:

 | Features | Zero Depreciation Add-on | Comprehensive Car Insurance |